oramics/dsp-kit/docs/PHASE-VOCODER.md

 # Phase Vocoder

-(This is a summary of: http://web.uvic.ca/~mpierce/elec484/final_project/Report/FinalReport.pdf )
+This is a summary/remix of several papers.
+See references.

 ## 1. Analysis